Josué Pesqueira: Legia Warsaw

 On 21 June 2021, Josué joined Polish Ekstraklasa champions Legia Warsaw on a two-year contract.
 He and his compatriot Yuri Ribeiro won the 2022–23 edition of the Polish Cup, defeating Raków Częstochowa 6–5 on penalties.

 Josué scored 12 goals in 32 games in 2022–23 as the team from the capital city came runners-up to Raków Częstochowa, adding seven assists and being voted the league's Midfielder of the Season and also nominated for Player of the Season, which went to Kamil Grosicki.
 On 29 October that year, he scored a hat-trick in a 5–2 win at Jagiellonia Białystok; his performances earned him a one-year extension.

 On 5 October 2023, Josué was arrested by Dutch police alongside teammate Radovan Pankov after an altercation with security staff following a match against AZ Alkmaar in the group stage of the UEFA Europa Conference League; they were released the following day without charge.
 On 14 December, he assisted Blaž Kramer in the reverse fixture for a 2–0 home victory, securing qualification as second.
 The following day, UEFA charged AZ with a €40,000 fine for failing to provide security for the Polish side at the AZ Stadium.

 In May 2024, Josué was again nominated for the Ekstraklasa Midfielder of the Season award.
 Shortly after, he announced on Instagram that he would leave the Warsaw Stadium on 30 June when his contract expired.
 During his last appearance for Legia, ultras displayed a banner with the words in Portuguese: “Obrigado, capitão!” (lit.
 'Thank you, Captain!').
 The fans gathered at the stadium to chant his name, and when he walked off the field in the 90th minute they honoured him with a standing ovation.
 He assisted both goals in the 2–1 win over Zagłębie Lubin, and later approached the Żyleta stand with his daughter to thank the supporters; his departure was due to the reluctance of the board of directors, most notably sporting director Jacek Zieliński, to hand him a new deal.
 The decision, announced three weeks before the end of the campaign, was met with resentment from club fans, with manager Gonçalo Feio also distancing himself from it.

 Coritiba

 On 14 August 2024, Josué signed with Campeonato Brasileiro Série B club Coritiba Foot Ball Club.
+He won the national championship in his second season, being voted best player in the process; he was one of his team's top scorers at six goals, also leading the league in chances created according to the Sofascore website.